2000 Summer Olympics: Day 11: 25 September

 Australian Cathy Freeman won the 400-metre final in front of a jubilant Sydney crowd at the Olympic Stadium, ahead of Lorraine Graham of Jamaica and Katharine Merry of Great Britain.
-Freeman's win made her the first competitor in Olympic Games history to light the Olympic Flame and then go on to win a Gold Medal.
+Freeman's win made her the first competitor in Olympic Games history to light the Olympic Flame and then go on to win a gold medal.
 The attendance at the stadium was 112,524 – the largest attendance for any sport in Olympic Games history.

 In a men's basketball pool match between the United States and France, the USA's Vince Carter made one of the most famous dunks in basketball history.
 After getting the ball off a steal, the 6'6"/1.98 m Carter drove to the basket, with 7'2"/2.18 m centre Frédéric Weis in his way.
 Carter jumped, spread his legs in midair, scraped Weis' head on the way up, and dunked.
 The French media dubbed the feat le dunk de la mort ("the dunk of death").

 Day 14: 28 September

-The Canadian flag at the athletes' village was lowered to half-mast as Canadian athletes paid tribute to the former prime minister Pierre Trudeau after hearing of his death in Montreal (because of the time zone difference, it was 29 September in Sydney when Trudeau died).
-The Canadian flag was flown at half-mast for the remainder of the Olympics, on orders from both IOC President Juan Antonio Samaranch and Canadian Foreign Affairs Minister Lloyd Axworthy, and as the state funeral did not take place until 3 October, two days after the closing ceremony, so they have enough time to head back to Canada after the Games and attending his funeral.
+The Canadian flag at the athletes' village was lowered to half-mast, as Canadian athletes paid tribute to the former prime minister Pierre Trudeau after hearing of his death in Montreal (because of the time zone difference, it was 29 September in Sydney when Trudeau died).
+The Canadian flag was flown at half-mast for the remainder of the Olympics, on orders from both IOC President Juan Antonio Samaranch and Canadian Foreign Affairs Minister Lloyd Axworthy.
+The state funeral took place on 3 October, two days after the closing ceremony, allowing enough time for those concerned to head back to Canada after the Games and attend his funeral.

 Day 16: 30 September

 Cameroon won a historic gold medal over Spain in the Men's Olympic Football Final at the Olympic Stadium.
-The game went to a penalty shootout, which was won by Cameroon 5–3.
+The game went to a penalty shootout, which was won by Cameroon 53.